-For Trump Supporters, ‘AOC Sucks’ Is The New “Lock Her Up’
+For Trump Supporters, ‘AOC Sucks’ Is The New ‘Lock Her Up’

 If Ocasio-Cortez is on deck to be the next rhetorical villain for the Trump Administration and Trump’s presumed 2020 reelection bid, she has thus far refrained from responding in kind.
 In response to the Washington Post coverage of the Trump rally chanting directed at her, she simply indicated that she would continue to fight for the right of Trump supporters to healthcare.

-Similarly, in a recent appearance on MSNBC she interrupted an audience member who called a Republican sharing a panel with her a moron to declare that kind of language unacceptable, before pointing out that the approach was largely the difference between her and Trump.
+Similarly, in a recent appearance on MSNBC, she interrupted an audience member who called a Republican sharing a panel with her a moron to declare that kind of language unacceptable, before pointing out that the approach was largely the difference between her and Trump.